waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   2. Call elevator at (3, 0).
   3. Enter and select 5F.
   4. Walk out of elevator.
-- Purchase 10 Hyper Potions and 5 Revives with ¥90251.
+- Purchase 10 Hyper Potions and 5 Revives.
 - Return to the Underground via the same path to resume the puzzle.

 # Switch Room Puzzle (Map 3_54)